frank038/wlmonitorset/wlmonitorset/Readme.txt

 - from 0.0 to 1.0 - will be implemented in the file data_array,
 that can be used by wlmonitorset if the case).
 The number of data per colour channel to pass as options must be 3 or 5 or 8.
+Limitations: the curves must be monotonic (the value of each point must be greater than the value of the previous one; their slope can be of any type).